-Danika Jorgensen-Skakum graduated from the Gender and Social Justice MA program at the University of Alberta in Winter 2018.
-Her research interests include human relationships to human and non-human death in the context of the Anthropocene.
-She is particularly fascinated by cultural representations of (de)composition, soil-(re)making, and the otherwise dirty details of what it means to live and die as kin on a suffering planet.
-Along with PhD student Jessie Beier, Danika facilitates climate change dinner parties—research-creation projects designed to provoke thoughtful consumption and time-oriented eating practices.
-In former lives, Danika has been a feminist radio show host, a march/protest/and counter-protest organizer, and a collaborator in Housing First programs.
+Danika (Dani) Jorgensen-Skakum is a theological studies master’s student at Lutheran Theological Seminary, studying to become a diaconal minister/chaplain.
+She graduated from the Gender and Social Justice MA program at the University of Alberta in Winter 2018 with the thesis “Death Positivity and Death Justice in the Anthropocene.”
+Dani’s research interests include cultural representations of (de)composition/compost, soil-(re)making, and the otherwise dirty details of what it means to live and die as kin on a suffering planet.
+She is also interested in climate justice, media and cultural studies, transformative justice, and the manifestation of energy in romance novels.
+Dani facilitates climate change dinner parties with Jessie Beier—research-creation projects designed to provoke thoughtful consumption and time-oriented eating practices.
+She has experience in feminist radio, movement organization, and Housing First models.